conscious creative floristry

 From there, I often move to the garden.
 The best part about working with blooms grown just steps from my workshop is that on a whim, I can incorporate ethereal elements that may not have been blooming even yesterday.
 It’s a rare and special luxury that can’t be found in the traditional florist—wholesale supplier model, and it’s part of what sets us apart.

 I've been fortunate to learn from sustainable floral industry leaders including Erin Benzakein of Floret, and Ariella Chezar.
 Continuing education and fresh inspiration are essential to both my design practice and flower farming, and something I take part in several times per year.

-Our Brookline, Vermont pocket flower farm is set on 5 acres, only one of which is currently cultivated.
-We are amazed at the abundance of flowers this small plot produces.
-We grow many annuals, always on the lookout for what is unusual, fragrant, and antique.
-A myriad of unique tulips and fragrant narcissus make up our first spring harvest, and a beloved selection of tender dahlias - some as big as your head - finish our season in the fall.
+Our flower farm is set on 5 acres between Manchester and Brattleboro, Vermont.
+We grow 100+ varieties of flowers in both greenhouse and field, always on the lookout for what’s new, pleasantly fragrant, unique, or heirloom.
+A myriad of unique tulips, fragrant narcissus, and rose-like ranunculus make up our first spring harvests, while a beloved selection of tender dahlias - some as big as your head - finishes our season in the fall.